DellGEOS/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

 #>
 #endregion

-#generate variables for use in this window
+#Generate variables for use in this window
 $SubscriptionID=$Subscription.ID
 $Region=$Location
 $TenantID=$Subscription.TenantID
 $ArcGatewayID=$ArcGWInfo.ID

-#output variables (so you can just copy it and have powershell code to create variables in another session or you can copy it to WebUI deployment)
+#Output variables (so you can just copy it and have powershell code to create variables in another session or you can copy it to WebUI deployment)
 Write-Host -ForegroundColor Cyan @"
     #Variables to copy
     `$SubscriptionID=`"$($Subscription.ID)`"